cessda/cessda.cvs.contentguide/identity-general-tab.md

 (urn:ddi:int.cessda.cv:) can be used for 'Canonical URI'.

 Check after publication that the URI has appeared and is correct.
-If they are not, contact the CVS Content Contact.
+If they are not, contact the Content Contact.
 Do not edit them here.

-In TL, you can also add or edit the translating agency and a link to it in this tab \[forthcoming\].
+In TL, you can also add or edit the translating agency and a link to it in this tab.
 This does not affect versioning.